- 6 days ago

 Scroll down, or click below to learn more about:

-We welcome and affirm all people, regardless of gender identity or expression, sexuality, disability, race or ethnicity, color, national origin, marital or familial status, HIV/AIDS status, veteran status, weight, size, height, or genetics.
+We celebrate differences in gender identity or expression, sexuality, disability, race or ethnicity, color, national origin, marital or familial status, HIV/AIDS status, veteran status, status as victim of domestic violence, weight, size, height, and genetics.

 Read our statement of faith and FAQs about the Episcopal Church here.